mekkablue/Glyphs-Scripts/README.md

 ## Pixelfonts

+*These scripts are useful for a pixelfont workflow, where you place a pixel component in a coarser grid.*

 * **Align Anchors to Grid:** Snaps diacritic anchors onto the font grid.
 * **Delete Components out of Bounds:** If a component is placed far outside the usual coordinates (happens when you cmd-arrow components with a high grid step), this script will delete them.
 * **Delete Duplicate Components:** Looks for duplicate components (same name and position) and keeps only one.
 Happens frequently when buliding pixel fonts.